Yuli Gurriel Player Props: Marlins vs. Cardinals

-The Miami Marlins, including Yuli Gurriel (.407 on-base percentage in past 10 games, 77 points above season-long percentage), take on starting pitcher Jordan Montgomery and the St. Louis Cardinals at Busch Stadium, Tuesday at 7:45 PM ET.
+Yuli Gurriel and his .419 on-base percentage over his past 10 games (87 points higher than his season-long percentage), will be in action for the Miami Marlins against the St. Louis Cardinals and Dakota Hudson on July 19 at 2:15 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Orioles.
+He racked up two hits (going 2-for-5) in his most recent game against the Cardinals.

 Yuli Gurriel Game Info & Props vs. the Cardinals